 With voluntary liquidation, which is done through a formal insolvency process known as a Creditors’ Voluntary Liquidation (CVL), the insolvent company’s directors are able to retain an element of control over the process.
 They are able to select their own choice of insolvency practitioner to handle the shutdown of the company and are more in control of the timings related to the closure.
 With compulsory liquidation, however, the whole thing is dictated by the courts and taken out of the company’s hand completely.

-An additional benefit of deciding to go down the route of voluntary liquidation is that it reflects far better on the directors of the company than if compulsory liquidation is forced upon it.
+An additional benefit of deciding to go down the route of a voluntary liquidation is that it reflects far better on the directors of the company than if compulsory liquidation is forced upon it.
 Voluntary liquidation demonstrates that the directors were aware of the financial problems facing the company and took action to stop the situation escalating and potentially worsening the position of their creditors further.
 Compulsory liquidation on the other hand, indicates that the company’s directors were unaware of its financial distress, or were aware but chose to trade on for as long as possible regardless.

 Following the liquidation of the company, whether voluntary or compulsory by order of the court, the directors’ conduct will be assessed.
 Should there be evidence that the company’s insolvency was ignored, leading to creditors’ positions being subsequently worsened, further action may be taken against the directors personally.

-While the time between a WUP being issued and the Official Receiver being appointed can move at a rapid pace, the actual timeline of the compulsory liquidation process itself can be much lengthier than it would be for a CVL.
+While the time between a WUP being issued and the Official Receiver being appointed can move at a rapid pace, the actual compulsory liquidation timeline can be much lengthier than it would be for a CVL.
 Not only does this prolong the situation for you as director, but it also has knock-on effects for any employees you may have.
 Opting for voluntary liquidation allows your staff to receive any redundancy they may be entitled to in a timely manner; with a compulsory liquidation it is not uncommon for employees to have to wait up to a year to receive the redundancy they are owed.
 As a company director you may also be eligible for redundancy so long as you have at least two years’ service with the company and have been on the payroll.

 Unlike voluntary liquidation which is typically initiated by the company’s directors or other shareholders, compulsory liquidation is a process which is typically started by a frustrated creditor and ordered to happen by the court.
-Any creditor who is owed at least £750, which has gone unpaid for a minimum of 21 days, can petition for your company to be wound up.
+Any creditor who is owed at least £750 (temporarily £10,000), which has gone unpaid for a minimum of 21 days, can petition for your company to be wound up.
 However, it is unlikely that a creditor will begin the winding up process after waiting just 21 days for payment.
 Instead it is often a very lengthy journey to get to the compulsory liquidation stage and it is likely the creditor will try a variety of other less serious methods of collection before resorting to a WUP.
 These collection methods can range from informal negotiations, through to a County Court Judgment (CCJ), or issuing a statutory demand.